huilisabrina/HEELS/README.md

 You may also contact us via email, although we encourage github issues so others can benefit from your question as well!

+### Citation
+If you are using the `HEELS` method or software, please cite [Li, Hui, et al. (2023) Accurate and Efficient Estimation of Local
+Heritability using Summary Statistics and LD Matrix, 2023](https://www.biorxiv.org/content/10.1101/2023.02.08.527759v1). doi: <https://doi.org/10.1101/2023.02.08.527759>.

 ### License
 This project is licensed under GNU GPL v3.

-### Authors and citation
+### Authors
 Hui Li (Biostatistics Department, Harvard T.H.
-Chan School of Public Health) Rahul Mazumder (Operations Research Center and Center for Statistics and Data Science, MIT Sloan School of Management) Xihong Lin (Biostatistics Department and Statistics Department, Harvard University)
+Chan School of Public Health)

+Rahul Mazumder (Operations Research Center and Center for Statistics and Data Science, MIT Sloan School of Management)

-If you are using the `HEELS` method or software, please cite Li, Hui et al. "Accurate and Efficient Estimation of Local Heritability using Summary Statistics and LD Matrix". *bioRxiv*.
-(2023).
+Xihong Lin (Biostatistics Department and Statistics Department, Harvard University)

+### Acknoledgement
+We are very grateful to Luke O’Connor, Huwenbo Shi, Alkes Price, Samuel Kou, Ben Neale and Shamil Sunyaev for their helpful discussions and feedback.
+This work was supported by grants R35-CA197449, 548U19-CA203654, R01-HL163560, U01-HG012064 and U01-HG009088 (X. Lin).